godamartonaron/GODA_pyPPG/README.md

 All the python requirements are installed when the toolbox is installed, so there is no need for any additional commands.

+## Validation and Benchmarking:
+For more details see the [Validation and Benchmarking](https://pyppg.readthedocs.io/en/latest/PPG_validation.html)

 ## Documentation:
 https://pyppg.readthedocs.io/en/latest/